Lakshita7/foodItright/readme.md

-Project for ditribution of the food to needy
+Project for distribution of the food to needy